heena4331/Hotel-Data-analysis/README.md

 # Hotel-Data-analysis

-This is a Hotel data anlysis project
+This is a R programming Hotel data anlysis project